AnkitKolhe149/JumpyRock/README.md

 Amit Saw: People may under-estimate my Talent but they never under-estimate my Hardwork.

-Himanshu Joshi: When it's time to Clutch, the Final Boss Awakens, once once he's on a roll , the only number he rolls is a 20.
+Himanshu Joshi: When it's time to Clutch, the Final Boss Awakens, once he's on a roll , the only number he rolls is a 20.

 Aditya Modi: Direct and Forefront.
 The MoodMaker.
+Undaunted and Methodical.
 The Glue that holds the team together.
-Undaunted and Methodical.